-This being said, it's not all business goals and objectives.
-You must also outline what success could be for the mentees and mentors and how you can track and measure their goals as well.
+This being said, it’s not all business goals and objectives.
+You must also outline what success could be for the mentees and mentors and how you can track and measure their goals.

-From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.
+From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH did to increase gender diversity.

 Time for the details.
 Next, you need to design the specifics of the mentoring program.
-Some things to outline at this stage:
+Some things to outline at this stage include: